 You are an I-student, if you have a refugee status in Denmark or reside in Denmark under the Alien Act of family reunification.

-You are required to complete your Danish language course within the deadlines of a so-called klippekort (a voucher system).
+If you are working, studying or working as an au pair in Denmark, you are entitled to Danish education within the deadlines of a so-called klippekort (a voucher system).
 You have a set of deadlines to complete the individual modules of your course and the course as a whole:

 – If you are a self-supporting student (S-student), the general rule is that you have to complete your Danish Education within 3½ years.